-Besides the normal search via the search on Zurple realtor websites, potential buyers can also carry out a search via marking a certain area on a map.
+Besides the standard search via the search on Zurple realtor websites, potential buyers can also search by marking a specific area on a map.

-After having marked or circled a certain area, the different available properties are displayed.
+After having marked or circled a particular area, the different available properties are displayed.

 What I really liked is that in terms of lead capturing and making the most out of your advertising dollars, they also consider that potential buyers can also be potential sellers and vice versa.